 - Supports applications that propose innovative cancer clinical studies that are hypothesis driven and involve patients enrolled prospectively on a clinical trial.
-Applications must provide documentation that the proposed trial will be ready to commence immediately upon award of the CPRIT contract and the trial goals are feasible within the project timeline. - Applicants may request a maximum of \$500,000 per year for a period of up to 4 years. - Multi-PIs (MI) are allowed under this RFA.
+Applications must provide documentation that the proposed trial will be ready to commence immediately upon award of the CPRIT contract and the trial goals are feasible within the project timeline. - Applicants are required to complete a checklist (required template provided in CARS under Current Funding Opportunities) - Applicants may request a maximum of \$500,000 per year for a period of up to 4 years. - Multi-PIs (MI) are allowed under this RFA.
 See the Information for Applicants (IFA) document for definition and eligibility of MIs. - Note that CPRIT does not allow the use of the term Co-PI. - Minimum effort for the PI and/or MIs throughout the project period is required.